gleich/python_template/CONTRIBUTING.md

 - This project used [black](https://github.com/psf/black) for formatting.
 Once installed please format with `make format` at the top of the project.
 - This project is linted using [pylint](https://github.com/PyCQA/pylint) for python files and [hadolint](https://github.com/hadolint/hadolint) for Dockerfiles.
 Once installed please run with `make lint`

 Do you not wanna install all of this on your machine?
-Just run `make dockerEnv` and you will get CLI access to a docker container with everything installed!
+Just run `make docker-env` and you will get CLI access to a docker container with everything installed!

 ### Process